 of database queries under various BHCA and how they affect the processor and

-memory for the IVR server, PG, and Router.
+memory for the VRU server, PG, and Router.

 IVR Self-Service Applications

 where the Unified IP IVR is also used for self-service applications, the

 self-service applications are in addition to the Unified CCE load and must be

 factored into the sizing requirements as stated in sizing tables above.

 examine connectivity of any Unified CCE solution component to an external

 device and/or software to determine the overall effect on the solution.
 Cisco